Cohabitation Agreement Ontario

 - Financial support rights following separation

 Although different from a prenuptial agreement/marriage contract, cohabitation agreements often cover many of the same details.
 Cohabitation agreements can automatically become a marriage contract if the couple later gets married.
-However, cohabitation agreements cannot cover certain topics, like parenting time (child custody), which a court must formalize separately if an unmarried couple shares children.
+However, cohabitation agreements cannot cover certain topics, like parenting time (child custody), which a court must formalize separately if common law spouses share children.

 Why Do You Need a Lawyer for a Cohabitation Agreement?